The History of the School

-The school is a mixed-gender primary school which will accommodate pupils aged 3-11 years of age by September 2020
+The school is a mixed-gender primary school and Nursery which accommodates pupils aged 3-11 years of age.

 The catchment area provides a mix of backgrounds.
 The school has close links with the other schools in the cluster and the Headteachers meet regularly to ensure that a close relationship is maintained.
 The majority of our pupils attend either our nursery or other pre-school providers in the area.
 Close links with these providers have been established.
 The children visit the school on several occasions prior to admission in order for them to become familiar with the environment.